sadrayavar/DoS_testing_framework/README.md

 ### Recommendation

-I suggest you run this Project as a `docker-compose` service and limit its resources using `cpus` and `mem_limit` attributes so your system does not crash.
+I suggest you run this project as a `docker-compose` service and limit its resources using the `cpus` and `mem_limit` attributes so your system does not crash.

 <br>
 <br>
 <br>

-## Attacker
+## StressTester

-The attacker tool is a python code that uses "request" library and it has 2 classes which are:
+The StressTester tool is a Python code that uses the "requests" library and has 2 classes:

 - `Get`
 - `Ui`

 ### Get

-Is for getting files from specific URL and save it to "downloades" directory.
+Is for getting files from a specific URL and saving them to the "downloads" directory.

 ### Ui

-Is for getting url and selecting attack type and value thorugh python command.
+Is for getting the URL and selecting the attack type and value through a Python command.

 <br>
 <br>